initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: initKmix Algorithm

-This distance measure does not take the distance between two attribute values of a categorical attribute as 0 or 1 (Hamming distance) but it computes the distance between two attribute values of an attribute from the dataset.
+This distance measure does not take the distance between two attribute values of a categorical attribute as 0 or 1 (Hamming distance), rather it computes the distance between two values of an attribute from the dataset.
 The distance between two attribute values $\alpha$ and $\beta$ with respect to the other attribute is computed by using the following formula

-$p(w{\mid}{\alpha})$ represents the probability of data points with attribute value $\alpha$ having other attribute values belonging to a set $w$, whereas $p({\sim}w{\mid}{\beta})$ represents the probability of data points with attribute value $\beta$ having other attribute values not belonging to set $w$.
-Out of many subsets of attribute values, the subset is selected which maximizes the value in Equation \ref{eq:catdist}.
+where $p(f{\mid}{\alpha})$ represents the probability for data point with attribute value $\alpha$ having other attribute values belonging to a subset of classes $f$, whereas $p({\sim}f{\mid}{\beta})$ represents the probability for data points with attribute value $\beta$ having other attribute values not belonging to $f$.
+Out of many subsets of classes, a subset maximizing the value in Eq. (\ref{eq:catdist}) is selected.
 The distance between two values of an attribute is computed with respect to all the other attributes and the average is taken as the distance between these two attribute values.

-The distance algorithm does not take the significance of the numeric attributes as equal but computes the significance of a numeric attribute from the data.
+The distance algorithm does not take the significance of the numeric attributes as equal but computes the significance of a numeric attribute from the dataset.
 A numeric attribute is discretized; the new attribute is treated as a categorical attribute.
 The average of the distances of all the pairs of attribute values is taken as the weight of the numeric attribute.
-The discretization of numeric attributes is done only to compute weight of numeric attributes.
-The clustering is done with numeric attributes.
+The discretization of numeric attributes is undertaken only to compute the weight of the numeric attributes.
+The clustering is performed with numeric attributes.
 The complete clustering algorithm is presented in Algorithm \ref{Algorithmmixed}.

-\subsection{Computational Complexity}
+\subsection{Computational complexity}